 One Nordic language (most commonly Danish) and English are mandatory subjects in school, with the additional choice between French and German and sometimes Spanish.
 Increasingly, students opt to go abroad for higher education or on exchange programs.

 Traditionally, Icelanders value travel and knowledge of the outside world highly.
 This is even evident in the medieval Icelandic Sagas.
 The word ‘heimskur’ (ignorant) derives from the word ‘heima’ (home); it is used in the saying 'Heimskt er heimaalið barn' (foolish is the one that never leaves home).

 In spite of usually being at least bilingual, Icelanders are very proud of their language.
 It has been well preserved and a new Icelandic word is made up for every new invention that enters the country.

 Icelanders are generally very hardworking.
 This trait may be rooted in the Viking origins, or from living and laboring in a harsh terrain for centuries.
 It is not at all unusual for people today to work two or even three jobs.

 Most Icelanders start working at a very early age; the government even provides kids with summer jobs from the age of thirteen if they are eager.
 Most teenagers have a part-time job alongside their studies, eager for financial independence.

-Icelanders are very much in favour of equal opportunities for all sexualities and genders.
-Icelandic women are known for being very strong-willed and ambitious, and they are largely respected by the men.
+Icelanders are very much in favor of equal opportunities for all sexualities and genders.
+Icelandic women are known for being very strong-willed and ambitious, and they are largely respected by men.

 Gender equality in Iceland is the highest in the world (although there are always some things to improve on).
 Iceland was the first country in the world to have a nationally elected female president, back in 1980.
 Our first female prime minister was also the world's first openly gay leader, in 2009.